Skip to main content

 Arithmetic sequences model situations that add a fixed amount each step: simple interest, flat-rate depreciation, or a taxi fare with a flag fall plus a per-kilometre charge.
 Geometric sequences model situations that multiply by a fixed factor each step: compound interest, population growth at a fixed percentage, or the rebound height of a bouncing ball.

-A complete answer states which sequence type applies and why, identifies aa together with dd or rr, substitutes into the correct nth-term or sum formula, and rounds to suit the context.
+A complete answer states which sequence type applies and why, identifies aa together with dd or rr, substitutes into the correct nth-term or sum formula, checks that any term number nn is a whole number, and rounds to suit the context.

 Exam-style practice questions